+The quality of the training provided to CAHWs is based on the following principles (Thonnat, 2002):

-- The training programme must be built using an approach that focuses on the competencies to develop. - Teaching techniques should be adapted to the target audience (adults, livestock keepers). - The trainer should have appropriate technical and teaching skills to successfully support the participants in their training. - Training materials are essential and must be adapted to the local context and the level of literacy of the participants.
+The training programme must be built using an approach that focuses on the competencies to develop.

+Teaching techniques should be adapted to the target audience (adults, livestock keepers).

+The trainer should have appropriate technical and teaching skills to successfully support the participants in their training.

+Training materials are essential and must be adapted to the local context and the level of literacy of the participants.